hazelcast/hazelcast-nodejs-client/README.md

 ## 1.3.
 Downloading and Installing

-Hazelcast Node.js Client is on NPM.
+Hazelcast Node.js client is on NPM.
 Just add `hazelcast-client` as a dependency to your Node.js project and you are good to go.
 ```
 npm install hazelcast-client --save
 ```